Here are some fun ways to teach your children positional language in a way they will remember.

 Make copies of a rather plain page from your chosen book for scenery and a sense of place.
 Design and copy a page of characters or objects based on your book for the children to cut.

-Either ask them to glue in positions as instructed by the story or get them to place the cut objects/characters on the page in certain positions that you choose.
+Either ask them to glue the pieces in positions described in the story, or direct them to place the cut objects or characters in specific positions you choose.

 For example, to go along with A Parade of Elephants, give kids a sheet with five elephants to colour, cut, and stick in stated positions (up, down, over, under, in, and out) on a background.